hansonzhao007/dis_sys/MapReducer-in-python.md

 ```
 # intsum example in MapReduce and Spark
 First generate [10000 random](./intsum.txt) number from range [1,100]. （ random numbers are generated [here](https://www.random.org/integers/)）
-We can check wordcount example using this input:
+We can use wordcount example checking this input:

 ```